Larissa13/Mac5853/doc/classifier.md

 __Input:__

-    -result (dict):
+    - result (dict): maps from label to veredict.
-    -url (str):
+    - url (str): an url string.
-    -thresh (float):
+    - thresh (float): minimum similarity for a keyword to be considered present in the content.
-    -kw_result (dict):
+    - kw_result (dict): maps from label name to a pandas` series which maps from keywords to similarity

 #Output:
-    -answer (dict):
+    - answer (dict): contains url, the classification, the reasons (keywords and label).

 ### classify
 ```python
 Classifier.classify(self, url, kws, labels, dist_thresh=0.2, kws_thresh=0.49)
 ```

-Classifies a url based on the word2vec  similarity of words extracted from its html content.
+Classifies an url based on the word2vec  similarity of words extracted from its html content.
 The result is the output of the prepare_result function.

 __Input:__

-    -url (str): a url string.
+    - url (str): an url string.
-    -kws (list): a list of Keywords from Keyword database.
+    - kws (list): a list of Keywords from Keyword database.
-    -labels (list): a list od Labels from Label database.
+    - labels (list): a list od Labels from Label database.

 *Optional:*
-    -dist_thresh (float, 0.20):
+    - dist_thresh (float, 0.20): minimum similarity for a label to be considered present in the content.
-    -kws_thresh (float, 0.49):
+    - kws_thresh (float, 0.49): minimum similarity for a keyword to be considered present in the content.